lvndry/toast/apps/backend/tests/README.md

-# Toast AI Backend Tests
+# Clausea Backend Tests

-This directory contains the test suite for the Toast AI backend, focusing on legal document intelligence and analysis accuracy.
+This directory contains the test suite for the Clausea backend, focusing on legal document intelligence and analysis accuracy.

 ## Test Structure